 gardening as a renter

-If container gardening isn't appealing or you're unable to convince your landlord to let you maintain a garden, you might consider other options.
-For example, find out if your neighborhood has a community garden, offer your gardening skills to an elderly homeowner, or volunteer your time to the local gardening club or botanic gardens.
-Indeed, there are many ways to realize the benefits of gardening for yourself and others!
+Other options might be to help with a neighborhood community garden, offer your gardening skills to an elderly homeowner, or volunteer your time with a local gardening club or the botanic gardens.
+Take advantage of the many ways to realize the benefits of gardening for yourself and others!

 Do you have a question?
 Try Ask an Expert!